Investigating the Histogram Loss in Regression: Theoretical Analysis

 Recall that this section does not explore the biases incurred due to truncation or the model's lack of capacity to fit different data points.
-The form of bias in this section is due to restricting the prediction to a histogram and we call it the \textit{discritization bias}.
-This analysis characterizes the bias of the mean of the distribution that minimizes HL-Gaussian and provides an upper bound on it that can be arbitrarily reduced by using smaller bins, assuming that the target distributions have negligible probability exceeding the support of the histogram.
+The form of bias in this section is due to restricting the prediction to a histogram, and we call it the \textit{discretization bias}.
+This analysis characterizes the bias of the mean of the distribution that minimizes HL-Gauss and provides an upper bound on it that can be arbitrarily reduced by using smaller bins, assuming that the target distributions have negligible probability exceeding the support of the histogram.
 Note that the variance parameter affects both the quantified bias and the extent to which the assumption is satisfied.
-Section \ref{sec:bias_simulation} provides numerical simulations that show the discretization bias in HL-Gaussian reduces as the variance parameter increases and the total bias becomes negligible with proper padding.
-We will also empirically investigate the bias in Section \ref{sec:experiments} on regression datasets.
+Section \ref{sec:bias_simulation} provides numerical simulations that show the discretization bias in HL-Gauss reduces as the variance parameter increases and the total bias becomes negligible with proper padding.
+We will also empirically investigate the bias in Section \ref{sec:experiments} on regression data sets.